based on Reviews

 • Fractionated administration in several small doses between meals

-Therefore, arginine is not used as monotherapy for herpes simplex infections:
+Therefore, arginine should not be used as monotherapy for herpes simplex infections:

 Combination with lysine (acute 3x1 g/day, preventive 500 mg/day) in a ratio of 1:2